 Given PG&E’s recent history in California, it appears that this report may signal that PG&E might ultimately be found responsible for starting the Mosquito Fire, which is just one of many recent California wildfires, including the McKinney Fire, Fairview Fire, and Mill Fire.

-PG&E has been found responsible for starting numerous California wildfires in recent years, including the Dixie Fire, the Camp Fire, and the Zogg Fire.
+PG&E has been found responsible for starting numerous California wildfires in recent years, including the Dixie Fire, the Camp Fire.

 The Dixie Fire

 The Dixie Fire ignited on July 13, 2021, near Dixie Road in Butte County.
 The fire burned 963,309 acres of land in Butte, Plumas, Shasta, Tehama, and Lassen counties, destroyed 1,329 buildings, and led to tens of thousands of evacuations.
 PG&E gave the SEC a conservative estimate of $1.15 billion as to how much money the Dixie Fire will cost it.

 CAL FIRE determined that the cause of the Dixie Fire was a tree coming into contact with PG&E power lines.

 According to a report PG&E sent to regulators, the fire was first noticed by a PG&E troubleman, who saw a tree leaning on PG&E power lines, blown fuses, and a ground fire underneath the tree.

 The troubleman told a dispatcher, according to ABC 10, “There’s a tree on a line that started a fire… it fell, fell into the line.”

 Cresta Dam Power Outage

 According to a complaint filed in Plumas Superior Court, a power outage happened at Cresta Dam around 6:48 AM on July 13, 2021, and PG&E “did not consider the outage a high-priority issue.”
 The complaint claims that “this non-emergency request meant that an employee needed only address the issue sometime that day, and the situation was not urgent.”